charlzg1/DBBB/README.md

 on line 11 include the discord channel id you wish for the bot to send the message into

-on line 15 you need to create a BM access token, and imput this here
+on line 15 you need to create a BM access token through the BM developer area https://www.battlemetrics.com/developers, and input this here

-on line 17 input your ban list ID
+on line 17 input your ban list ID, this can be found by going to ban lists-select your ban list and click update the string after /update/<string> is your BM ban list ID

 If you wish to change the polling interval change this setting on line 19